 Evergreen admitted no wrongdoing as part of the settlement.

-The lawsuit named not only Evergreen Acres Dairy, but also Evergreen Estates, Morgan Feedlots Inc., dairy owner Keith Schaefer and his daughter, Megan Hill.
-An attorney for Evergreen Acres did not immediately respond to a request for comment.
+The lawsuit named Evergreen Acres Dairy, and also Evergreen Estates, Morgan Feedlots Inc., dairy owner Keith Schaefer and his daughter, Megan Hill.
+An attorney for Evergreen Acres did not respond to a request for comment.

 The AG’s office alleged in court that farm employees threatened retaliation against workers — many of them immigrants from Oaxaca, Mexico — who spoke out.
 They also destroyed documents once evicted employees began speaking to community activists, who later reached out to state officials.